harismexis/android-cosmos/README.md

 ### Overview:

 More NASA APIs & features will be added, this is an ongoing project.
+I created this project to experiment and learn.
+You need to add your own NASA API key in configurations.gradle.

 #### Home
 ![Alt text](screenshots/home/home-2020-12-14-021454.png?raw=true "app screenshot")